Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 ### Markdown

-- Markdown doesn't have codes akin to HTML or rich-text formats (e.g. for non-breaking space).
+- Markdown doesn't have codes akin to HTML or rich-text formats (e.g. for non-breaking elements).
 - Native markdown tables are intended for little portions of data.
 - There are no variables in markup (Remember it's plain text.)